tramtran-helen/2d-game-engine/README.md

 ## Purpose

-This project is primarily a learning-focused systems project to deepen my understanding of:
+This project is primarily a learning-focused systems project to deepen the understanding of:
 - game loops and rendering
 - memory-aware engine architecture
 - component-based design in C++